eur0pa/DS2Fix64/README.md

 .text:00000001401F4965 [6] call    ApplyDurabilityDamage
 ```

 here lies the routine responsible for some of the durability damage management.
 Looking further down @ 1F492F[1] you can see a jmp short to 1F4939[2] — that's where the weapon durability damage is applied.
-There, the game will compute the damage[3][4][5] and call the routine[6] to apply said damage.
+Here, the game will compute the damage[3][4][5] and call the routine[6] to apply said damage.

 ```
 [ DarkSoulsII.exe+1F4D80 ]